steltenpower/PowerGists/animation.md

 ---

 # EMBED YOUR DATA SCIENCE IN A WEB-POWERED NOTEBOOK INSTEAD!
 We all know hyperlinks to manually click from one page to the next, but web addresses (or URLs) can do much more.
-Algorithms (these things computer programmers create) use URLs to refer to up-to-date input data.
+Algorithms (these things computer programmers create) for example use URLs to refer to up-to-date input data.
 And now there's a way to edit and run algorithms (or "**CODE**"), plus show their output (often **PLOTS**)  within your **TEXT** in so-called Electronic Lab Notebooks.
-So where shared documents like Google Docs and Word within Teams are famous for cooperating among writers, these notebooks allow to add programmers.
+So where shared documents like Google Docs and Word/Teams are famous for cooperating among writers, these notebooks allow to add programmers.
 ![Text, Code, Result](https://static.packt-cdn.com/products/9781789800265/graphics/assets/318443e2-2a55-4b0e-b59a-b89118d0b7ff.png)
 ## *Especially NON-techies :heart: this, because without being forced to code themselves, they have short feedback cycles with their techy colleagues (or support staff) and after a while often start some coding themselves too.*
 And as these notebooks are built on web technology, you can include almost anything found on the web.